 Working Grant

+A Cultural Foundation working grant is awarded for the duration of the residency.
 The residency grant includes accommodation organized by the residency.

 • Argentina, Japan, United States: 1,000 euros/person

-• Belgium, Iceland, Denmark: 500 euros/person
+• Belgium, Iceland, Norway, Denmark: 500 euros/person

 It is possible to apply for a supplementary travel grant if you travel without flying by public transport or by cargo ship (that is, not e.g. by car).
 The planned method of travel and an estimate of the travel costs must be included in the application form.

-• Estonia: the grant amount is a maximum of 300 euros/person, regardless of the mode of travel.
+• Estonia: the travel grant amount is a maximum of 300 euros/person, regardless of the mode of travel.

 The method of travel must be confirmed when accepting the residency.